 Joiner concludes with this: “I can imagine God saying to us, ‘What are you doing?
 Why are you focused on that other stuff?
 Bring the light back over here where it belongs.
 Show them who I AM.”

-No, most parents want my opinion and my position to be about something that it should never be about: what books to read or not to read, what movies to see or not to see, where to go or not go on vacation, what games to play or not play—whether we should or should not encourage kids to believe in Santa.
+No, a lot of Christian parents want to share an opinion and take a position about something our Christian life shoul never be about: what books to read or not to read, what movies to see or not to see, where to go or not go on vacation, what games to play or not play—whether we should or should not encourage kids to believe in Santa.

 Because you see, if you really want to get down to it, none of what we do at Christmas really matters.